niklasR/tenpin-bowling/README.md

 # Ten-Pin Bowling: A Scoreboard
-### Programmed as part of the Technical Assessment for the BBC Digital Media Graduate Scheme 2015
+### Programmed as part of the Technical Assessment for a Graduate Scheme

 ## Author
 Niklas Rahmel